Inside Jihad: How Radical Islam Works and How to Defeat It

 He previously spoke at The Westminster Institute on:

 So let me just start by some basic foundations for this whole topic.
-This in my view the critical question that has been raised by many people, including professor Bernard Lewis.
+This in my view the critical question that has been raised by many people, including Professor Bernard Lewis.
 I remember in lunch with him here in Washington.
 He asked me this question which was a title of one of his books.
 What went wrong?
 What happened?
-Because if any one of you either witnessed himself or studied the Middle East earlier, let us say sixty years ago or seventy years ago, you’ll find Muslims, Christians, Jews, living together in harmony.
-You’ll see churches.
+Because if any one of you either witnessed himself or studied the Middle East earlier, let us say sixty years ago or seventy years ago, you will find Muslims, Christians, Jews, living together in harmony.
+You will see churches.
 You never hear that someone went to burn a church or destroy a synagogue.
 This was virtually nonexistent.
 So what happened?
 How did these changes like- How did the Middle East change and then the whole world?

 From an eyewitness on the events that happened, I can tell you what happened can be summarized in simple three steps, nothing more.
 Maybe there were some aggravating factors, but there were essentially three steps.
 Step one is when Saudi Arabia became very wealthy with oil and we started in the Middle East and the surrounding countries to adopt the very literal, intolerant ideology that simply does not accept the existence of the other.
 You will not see a church in Saudi Arabia, for example.
 You will not see music and art.
 Women are very suppressed.
 You will see literal interpretation of the religion with stoning.
 All such things